 This wonderful beachfront hotel offers luxurious rooms with Atlantic Ocean views.
 Facilities include an outdoor infinity pool and a spa.
-The hotel was refurbished in the beginning of 2015, and therefore all rooms of Sesimbra Hotel & Spa enjoy a stylish and modern decor.
+The hotel was refurbished at the beginning of 2015.
+All rooms of Sesimbra Hotel & Spa have stylish and modern decor.
 They are equipped with air conditioning, flat-screen cable TV, free WiFi, safe, minibar and a private balcony.

 The spa offers a wide variety of health and beauty treatments, including hot stone massage.
 Other spa facilities include a small heated indoor swimming pool, a Turkish bath, sauna, tropical shower and a vertical hydromassage.
 Sesimbra Hotel's restaurant, Aquarius, specialises in traditional Portuguese fish and shellfish cuisine.
 Free private parking is provided.

 38º 26' 34.72" N | 09º 05' 46.2" W